 Sometimes.
 Not all universities utilise the UCAS points system; instead, they simply ask for your grades - no calculations necessary, which is arguably a more simple system.

 Ultimately, it doesn't make any difference which system a university operates through; one way isn't easier, harder or more prestigious than the other; it's simply a different calculation.

-If you aren't sure what the entry requirements are for your desired undergraduate course or what subjects you'll need to study, you can find out with this handy tool.
-For more information, visit the UCAS website.
+Find out the entry requirements for your desired undergraduate course or what subjects you'll need to study with this handy tool.
+For further information, visit the UCAS website.

 How UCAS points work

 If you aren’t familiar with them, UCAS Tariff Points can be a little confusing.
-But basically, they’re an easy way for universities to work out what your qualifications are worth in a simple, straightforward figure.
+In short, they’re an easy way for universities to work out what your qualifications are worth in a simple, straightforward figure.

 What was the old UCAS Tariff system?